 Pumpkin cheesecake doesn’t just have to be a Halloween or Thanksgiving pud!
 This tasty pumpkin cheesecake can be enjoyed all year round and is bursting with flavour.

-The base is made with crushed ginger biscuits that gives each bite a tangy, burst of ginger that works wonders with the soft, pumpkin infused filling.
+Our pumpkin cheesecake recipe is so good because of it’s deliciously moreish base.
+A twist on classic cheesecake recipes, this one has an extra crunchy base made with crushed ginger biscuits.
+The biscuits give each bite a tangy, burst of ginger that works wonders with the soft, pumpkin infused filling.
 With a hint of vanilla extract in the filling too, you’re going to love this easy pumpkin cheesecake.

 This recipe will take around 20 mins to prepare plus chilling time.
 We think our pumpkin cheesecake is best made in advance so it has plenty of time to set – so it’s perfect for a party.
 Simply make the pumpkin cheesecake the day before, leave to set overnight, and then pop in the oven when you’re ready to warm it up and serve the next day.
 An autumnal crowd pleaser, decorate your cheesecake with plenty of whipped cream or a wonderful scoop of real dairy vanilla bean ice-cream that will make the perfect contrast to your warming winter pud, straight out of the oven.